 Learn how easy it is to make your own wax sandwich wraps.
 These reusable cloth sandwich wraps are perfect for picnics and packed lunches, ditch the plastic!

 As a child, I remember hating the fact we couldn’t go anywhere without a picnic being made first – as an adult I now see my parents reasoning!
 We were fussy eaters (as are my children), but mainly for financial reasons – buying a family lunch out soon adds up.
-As a parent myself, I am always making picnics.
+As a parent myself, I am always packing picnics.
 Up until now, my preference has to been to wrap sandwiches in Tupperware, my husband would much rather the food is wrapped in plastic bags which can be thrown away rather than carried around for the rest of the day.

 I am using gorgeous fabric, from Tildas Lemon Tree new range – available here.

-How to make reusable sandwich wraps and snack bags
+How to make reusable sandwich wraps

 How to wax the fabric with beeswax pellets

 Prepare area for lining, you could layer up several old t towels on the table if your 14″ squares are wider than the ironing board.